AlexandriaDAO/core/README.md

 Function:
   - DONE: Deploys and initializes the icrc7 canister at launch.
-  - Mints NFTs if propper LBRY is sent, and tx_id exists on ArWeave
+  - DONE: Creates NFT wallets and allows owners to widthraw from them.
-  - Has a voting process to verify NFTs.
+  - DONE: Allowed verfied owners to withdraw funds from their NFT's wallets.
-  - Updates NFTs if verfied by a vote.
+  - IP: Mints NFTs if propper LBRY is sent, and tx_id exists on ArWeave
-  - Transfers NFTs to a rightful owner if mandated by a vote.
+  - IP: Has a voting process to verify NFTs.
-  - Creates and manages NFT wallets.
+  - IP: Updates NFTs if verfied by a vote.
-  - Allowed verfied owners to withdraw funds from their NFT's wallets.
+  - IP: Transfers NFTs to a rightful owner if mandated by a vote.

 It's like a MiniDAO just for the NFT collection.